Online activity prediction via generalized Indian buffet process models: Motivating application, data, and existing methods

-The previously proposed Bayesian approaches to the unseen feature problems exhibit distinct drawbacks when applied to user engagement data. \citet{ionita2009estimating, richardson22a} assume that the total number of users, say $M$, is fixed and known.
-Beyond the obvious difficulty of picking such a parameter from the available data, this assumption clearly implies $\news{D_0}{D_1} \rightarrow M - \usertotal_{D_0}$ almost surely as $D_1 \rightarrow \infty$, where $\usertotal_{D_0}$ is the number of users that triggered in the first $D_0$ days.
+These existing approaches have limitations in online experiments with very short pilots.
+Algorithmic approaches and frequency-spectrum extrapolators such as jackknife and Good--Toulmin are sensitive to regularization/tuning and can deteriorate markedly when extrapolating far beyond a short pilot window, often providing only narrow predictive summaries.
+Within the statistical (and in particular Bayesian) methods, \citet{ionita2009estimating, richardson22a} assume that the total number of users, say $M$, is fixed and known.
+Beyond the obvious difficulty of picking such a parameter from the available data, this assumption, together with the common assumption that each user has a nonzero probability of engaging any given day, entails that $\news{D_0}{D_1} \rightarrow M - \usertotal_{D_0}$ almost surely as $D_1 \rightarrow \infty$, where $\usertotal_{D_0}$ is the number of users that triggered in the first $D_0$ days.
 In contrast, user activity often exhibits a power law growth, i.e., $\news{D_0}{D_1} \sim D_1^{\gamma}$ for some $\gamma \in (0, 1)$. \citet{masoero2022more, camerlenghi2022scaled} assume two different Bayesian nonparametric models, both based on a generalization of the celebrated Indian buffet process \citep{Gri(11)}.
-In their framework, the total number of users is unbounded, but the number of users that trigger in any finite timeframe is finite, almost surely.
-Moreover, both models exhibit a power law growth for the number of users.
+In their framework, the total number of users is unbounded, but the number of users that trigger in any finite time-frame is finite, almost surely, and the number of active users exhibits a power law growth.
 A limitation of both models is that they can only be applied to coarse activity data, i.e., when $\daycount$ is a binary indicator of whether user $\useridx$ is active on day $\dayidx$.
 This implies losing information when using granular daily activity data.
-Moreover, in some situations, focusing only on the first trigger times $F_\useridx$ might be preferable as we demonstrate in our experiments.
-Hence, there is currently a lack of flexibility that affects modeling choices when employing a Bayesian nonparametric approach.
+Moreover, these models assume that each user's propensity to engage remains constant in time, which can be an oversimplification in several settings and bias the inference.
+In our experience, in such a setting, modeling only the first trigger times $F_\useridx$ might be preferable, as we demonstrate in our experiments.